monome/docs/docs/crow/scripting.md

 First we'll collect & install a few tools, starting with `Python` which is the environment that runs `druid`.
 We need version 3.5+, but let's get the most recent version:

 - Mac & Windows: [download from the Python website](https://www.python.org/downloads/)
-- Linux: in a terminal run `sudo apt-get install python3 python3-pip`
+- Linux: in a terminal run `sudo apt-get install python3 python3-pip` or equivalent

 Now load up a terminal so we can check Python is installed and get the next pieces: